hansbuehler/deephedging/README.md

         * `tf_data['features']['per_step']`: features per time step $t$, e.g. current equity spot, prices for out options, time left, implied vol, values of the boundaries for actions.
         * `tf_data['features']['per_path']`: features per sample path.
 These are currently none as we are training for fixed instruments, but this can be extended accordingly.

         Note that the actual features $s_t$ available for training are a combination of the above and live features.
+The list of available features are printed out before training starts.
 To obtain a list of supported features, call

         * `VanillaDeepHedgingGym.available_features_per_step` for the features available per time step, i.e. $s_t$ in above formulation.
 Call `agent_features_used` to assess which features were actually used by the agent.